oracle/node-oracledb/doc/src/api_manual/oracledb.rst

           - Both
           - .. _createpoolpoolattrsaccesstoken:

-            For Microsoft Azure Active Directory OAuth 2.0 token-based authentication ``accessToken`` can be:
+            For Microsoft Azure Active Directory OAuth 2.0 token-based authentication, ``accessToken`` can be:

             -  a callback function returning the token as a string
             -  an object with a ``token`` attribute containing the token as a string